Meet Maine Artisan Jeff Clapp, the creator of Bells From Everest and The Everest Ornament.

 bowls and inspirational art from those oxygen cylinders recovered from the top of the world, Mount

 Everest - this has been an amazing adventure.
-With the help of my wife, Wendy, we have developed a unique business with a voice for sustainability in the in the world.
+With the help of my wife, Wendy, we have developed a unique business with a voice for sustainability in the world.
 "Never let anything useful go to waste."

 We hope our efforts are contributing to world clean-up in a small but significant way.
 We have supported the Nepal Mountaineering Association (NMA) in their ongoing efforts with the Eco Everest Expeditions.
 In 2009 we gave a bell to the NMA in appreciation for their continued efforts cleaning up the mountains and for focusing world attention on the global effect of melting glaciers and climate change.